 The Pentagon's supply chain designation stems from concerns about Anthropic's data handling practices and potential security vulnerabilities in Claude's training pipeline.
 But the restrictions only apply to Department of Defense contracts and classified work, not the broader market where Amazon generates most of its AI revenue.

-Microsoft broke ranks first, announcing Monday it would keep Claude available through Azure AI Studio for commercial customers. followed Tuesday with a similar stance on Google Cloud Platform.
+Microsoft broke ranks first, announcing Monday it would keep Claude available through Azure AI Studio for commercial customers.
+Google followed Tuesday with a similar stance on Google Cloud Platform.
 Amazon's confirmation completes the trifecta, presenting a united front from the three companies that control roughly 65% of global cloud infrastructure spending.